isQ-Team/isQ-Compiler/docs/docs/grammar.md

 ```
 The root of this file is `/some/path/aaa/bbb/ddd` which is placed in the **same** folder (i.e., `/some/path/aaa/bbb/`) as the example in the [Package](#package) part.
 It specifies the imported file with the **relative** path from the **parent** folder of the root, replacing `/` with `.` and omiting the `.isq` suffix.
 Therefore, the above line imports `/some/path/aaa/bbb/aaa/ccc.isq`.
 The user can also uses the relative path from the *isQ library*, which is specified by environmental variable `${ISQ_ROOT}/lib`.
 A standard library file, `std.isq`, is placed in this folder.
 It contains the defination of basic gates such as __*H*__ and __*X*__.
 Therefore, it should be imported by nearly all the isQ files.

-Once a file is imported, its global variables and procedures can be used directly.
+Once a file is imported, its global variables and procedures (except `main`) can be used directly.
 For example, the `eee.isq` mentioned above can use `g` direclty in its program.
 However, if multiple variables that are defined in different imported files share the same name, they have to be referred to using qualified names, e.g., `aaa.ccc.g` and `some.other.g`.

 <br/>